ecrz00/pico_vl53l0x/README.md

    2. Without releasing the buttonm, connect the board into the computer.
    3. After a few seconds, the computer will recognize the board as a mass storage device.
 The device's names should be RPI-RP2 or similar.
-   4. Drag and drop or copy and paste the uf2 file into the device.
-Actomatically the volume should be closed and the program starts.
+   4. Move the uf2 file into the device.
+Automatically the volume should be closed and the program starts.

-For the ESP32
+For the ESP32, just run the script once the interpreter has been configure.

 ## Commond issues
 * If the installation has finished but WSL is not opening, check the following: